Opening up Open-World Tracking: Designing Open-World Trackers

-In addition to detection recall, we are interested in how well \textit{tracks} are recalled. \Cref{fig:recall} (right) shows the percentage of tracks recalled over different minimum relative track lengths required for recall.
+\PAR{Track recall.} In addition to proposal recall, we are interested in how well \textit{tracks} are recalled.
+Fig.~\ref{fig:recall} (right) shows the percentage of tracks recalled over different minimum relative track lengths.
 Almost every \unknown object ($97\%$) is recalled at least once during its track and over $80\%$ of objects are recalled more than half the time.
 Around $25\%$ of the \unknown objects are recalled in every frame.

-\subsection{Association Similarity}
+\subsection{Association Similarity (2)}

 Tracking requires estimating proposal \textit{similarity} across frames to maintain object identity.
 Since this short-term association based on similarity is critical for accurate long-term tracking, we evaluate it in a controlled setting.
-Specifically, we pose short-term association as a \textit{relative classification} problem: Given a detection corresponding to a specific object (the `query') in frame $t$, how well can the method identify the object among $N$ candidate detections in frame $t+k$?
-Concretely, we set $k$ to correspond to a 1 second gap, and evaluate a number of different approaches for this similarity-based classification task.
-We evaluate a number of variants for calculating short-term similarity, inspired by recent work in open- and closed-world tracking~\cite{Bergmann19ICCV,Osep18ICRA,Dave19ICCVW,luiten20WACV} in \Cref{tab:proposal_similarity_eval}.
-Note that all our methods are restricted to training on \known classes, and have not seen \unknown classes during training.
+We pose short-term association as a \textit{relative classification} problem: Given a proposal corresponding to a specific query object in frame $t$, how well can the method identify the object among $N$ candidate proposals in frame $t+k$?
+We set $k$ to correspond to a 1 second gap, and systematically evaluate several different approaches proposed in the community~\cite{Bergmann19ICCV,Osep18ICRA,Dave19ICCVW,luiten20WACV,bewley16icip}.
+We outline our analysis in Tab.~\ref{tab:proposal_similarity_eval}.
+Note that all our methods are restricted to training on \known classes and have not seen \unknown classes during training.

+\MPAR{Appearance-free.} We start with simple measures that ignore image content, relying only on intersection-over-union (IoU) in the `Appearance-free' block.
+This includes `box IoU', `mask IoU', and `generalized IoU` (GIoU)~\cite{rezatofighi19CVPR}.
+We evaluate a strategy (`box IoU w/ assoc. thresh') of only propagating through proposals which have box IoU over a threshold ($0.75$) with the previous frame, skipping frames with low quality matches.
+We also use a Kalman Filter (KF) to forecast the box in frame $t+k$~\cite{bewley16icip,dave20ECCV,Dave19ICCVW} (`KF, Box IoU'), following parameters from~\cite{bewley16icip}, before computing IoU.

 {\cmidrule{2-5}} {\ding{51}} {\ding{55}}